 From 2007-2011, Bobby enjoyed the privilege of traveling nationally and internationally while playing lead alto with the Harry James Orchestra led by Fred Radke.
 This included tours of the US, Canada, and South America, two consecutive years performing at the Montreal Jazz Festival, and double tours with the Glenn Miller Orchestra.
 In addition to his work with HJO, the Jimmy Dorsey Orchestra featured Bobby in the lead alto role of Jimmy Dorsey on a 31 concert tour in 2009.
 He has also performed with Motown legends such as The Temptations, The Four Tops, and Aretha Franklin.

-With the birth of his twin daughters in 2011, Bobby traded the traveling gigs for a successful freelance career close to home in the metro Detroit area.
-When not leading his own ensembles such as the Bobby Streng Group, the House Big Band, and Saxomble, Bobby can regularly be heard playing with Detroits finest.
+When not leading his own ensembles such as the Bobby Streng Group, the House Big Band, and Saxomble, Bobby can regularly be heard playing as a sideman around the midwest.

 Bobby is a proud Conn Selmer performing artist and performs exclusively on Selmer saxophones.